USU Bass Festival

 Registration

 Students desiring to participate in the activities throughout the day must register by paying the registration fee.
-The performance at 4:00 pm is free and open to the public.
+The performance at 4:00 pm and the 6:00 pm guest artist recital are free and open to the public.
 Participation in all aspects of the festival is free for full-time USU students.

 Music Downloads